eabase/picocom/picocom.1.md

 **--hangup** | **-u**

 :   If given together with **--noreset**, picocom will not reset the
-    serial port to it's original settings on exit, but it *will* clear the modem control lines (typically DTR and RTS) to signal a modem hangup.
+    serial port to its original settings on exit, but it *will* clear the modem control lines (typically DTR and RTS) to signal a modem hangup.
 Without the **--noreset** option (explicitly given, or implied by exiting with the "Quit" command) **--hangup** has no